-- Market Square Farmer’s Market – 5/17 from 9am – 2pm.
+- Market Square Farmer’s Market from Nourish America is a great way to spend some time.
 Enjoy interactive fountains, tons of local food, and entertainment.

-- Flea Market – 5/16 – 18 at the Knoxville Expo Center.
+- They have an amazing Flea Market at the Knoxville Expo Center.
 It is noted to be one of the area’s finest flea markets with over 250 booths.

-- Civil War History Cruises – 5/16 – 18 from 3pm – 7 pm.
-Take a cruise and learn about civil war history and battles that took place along the Tennessee River.
+- Be sure to check out Made in Tennessee for unique experiences like a Civil War History Cruise.
+You can take a cruise and learn about civil war history and battles that took place along the Tennessee River.